gg56-dev/MSOT/README.md

 7. Run `npx hardhat run scripts/<script-name>.js` to run any of the scripts

 8. Run `npx hardhat run scripts/<script-name>.js --network rinkeby` to make transactions like, deployment and upgradation on the testnet.
-Try running these scripts, but do remember that your testnet urls are stored in secret.json file that we just created, so make sure to use the right url in the rinkeby network configuration in your hardhat.config.json file.
-If you are **deploying the MSOT**, the rinkeby configuration will look like this:
+Try running these scripts, but do remember that your rinkeby configuration in hardhat.config.js file will look like this:

     ```
     rinkeby: {